David Wise defends title, US gets third gold halfpipe gold

 Freestyle skier David Wise successfully defended his gold medal Thursday, breaking through on his final run to give the U.S. its third gold medal in the halfpipe at the Pyeongchang Olympics.

+”Putting all four of them into a run is certainly the most challenging thing I’ve ever done,” he said.

-It’s the seventh gold medal for the U.S. in Pyeongchang, five of which have come at Phoenix Snow Park.
-Chloe Kim and Shaun White won snowboard halfpipe gold last week, and Red Gerard and Jamie Anderson won at snowboard slopestyle.
+It’s the seventh gold medal for the U.S. in Pyeongchang, five of which have come at Phoenix Snow Park, including those from snowboarders Chloe Kim, Shaun White, Red Gerard and Jamie Anderson.

 The snowboard and freestyle skiing crews have picked up the slack for the U.S. team in these Olympics.
 Those competitors have accounted for 10 of the country’s 19 medals, many of them at the snow park located an hour away from the Gangneung Olympic Plaza.

-Porteous momentarily pushed past Ferreira for the top spot with his second run, shocking even himself with a score of 94.80.
+Porteous was so nervous before the competition that he vomited three times, and yet on his second run, he pushed past Ferreira for the top spot, shocking even himself by landing five double corks and getting a score of 94.80.
 His jaw dropped and he pumped his arms when it was announced.

-Porteous finished 12th at least year’s world championships and ranked 11th in qualification.
-His brother, Miguel, won silver in the halfpipe at the 2017 X Games.

-Porteous didn’t even bother trying on Run 3, cruising through the halfpipe without a trick and waiting at the bottom for the other competitors.
+Porteous didn’t even bother trying on the third run, cruising through the halfpipe without a trick and waiting at the bottom for the other competitors.

+”I had nothing left,” Porteous said. ”That was me.
+That was all I had left in the bag.
+I hope people didn’t see that as me being cocky because I really had nothing left.
+That was the best run I’ve ever done in my life.”

 Ferreira stormed past Porteous on his second run.
 The 23-year-old American spun his right ski pole over his head at the bottom of the halfpipe, then threw up his hands when the judges gave him a 96.00.